 Small purchases add up (monetarily and physically)

 It’s easy to spend a few bucks here and there, especially when everything is so discounted.
 But these small purchases add up.
 Not to mention, they add unnecessary clutter to your home.
-During the month of December, I wrote down all of the things I wanted to buy but wouldn’t.
+During my no-spend month, I wrote down all of the things I wanted to buy but wouldn’t.
 And they were almost universally under $20.
 So many small things were weighing down my spending.
 There are big-ticket items on my wish list, but these types of items I put more thought into, do more research on, and don’t mindlessly click to buy.

 Whether it’s a big item because it’s expensive or because it physically takes up a lot of space, you are probably more likely to think through the purchase, if it’s worth it, and why you want it.
 We should be putting the same thought into everyday small items as well because they are eventually what can overwhelm our finances and the space in our home.